Central Foundation Boys' School: Property

 In 1966 a £92,000 contract was commissioned for the Sixth Form Building which connected the Science Extension to the Finsbury Technical College Building.
 The new building, opened in 1968, could not match the varying styles, roof lines, nor the room height of the existing buildings and so, while there are corridors and staircases linking all three buildings, the floors are inconsistent.
 The new building provided the sixth form with a common room as well as a library, laboratory and art and pottery room.
 The library remained there until 2008 and the sixth form common room was returned in 2014 after moving to the other side of the site.
 As was intended at the time, the land fronting the site was later landscaped for football, cricket and tennis lessons, however hopes for a swimming pool never materialised.

 In 1974 the governors acquired Whitefield's Tabernacle on the far side of the school yard.
 At the time, funds were found to provide a games hall and art room.
 From 1988 to 1995 the Department of Education helped fund the conversion of the ground floor into six additional teaching rooms, chiefly used for maths and law.
 In 2006, the County Court's tenancy expired and the building was returned to the school.
 The building underwent a two-year renovation which saw the library move to the Court Building, a new lecture theatre open and computer provision at every desk.
 The most recent change to the grounds came in 2007 when the governors sold the playing fields and car park at the front of the Sixth Form Building to create the Bézier luxury flats, in order to fund an all-seasons covered Astroturf pitch as well as the Court Building's refurbishment.

-Currently, in 2018, the School is under-going a massive renovation project, where the school hopes to renovate all of the School which includes the Main Block (A), the Maths Block & Entrance (B), the Court Building (CB), Tabernacle, Printing Press Building and the Sixth Form Center (also referred to as Silicon Hub).
-They also hope to create an underground gymnasium, and a more modernized building as the buildings acquired by the school in the last 90's were never renovated or modernized.
+The school completed a full renovation project in 2023.
+The new facilities include science laboratories and a subterranean sports hall.
+The Tabernacle was transformed into a performance space for drama, art, and music.
+The existing buildings were refurbished and new-build infills were only considered when it was not possible to provide specialist learning spaces within existing structures.
+This project has been covered by the Architect's Journal and Dezeen.